Guru Amar Das: Marriage

+Religious pilgrimages

-Amar Das had followed the Vaishnavism tradition of Hinduism for much of his life. reputed to have gone on some twenty pilgrimages into the Himalayas, to Haridwar on river Ganges.
+Amar Das had followed the Vaishnavism tradition of Hinduism for much of his life.
+He was reputed to have gone on some twenty annual pilgrimages into the Himalayas, to Haridwar on river Ganges.
 About 1539, on one such Hindu pilgrimage, he met a Hindu monk (sadhu) who asked him why he did not have a guru (teacher, spiritual counselor) and Amar Das decided to get one.
-On his return, he heard Bibi Amro, the daughter of the Sikh Guru Angad, singing a hymn by Guru Nanak.
+On his return from his twentieth pilgrimage to the Ganges River, he heard Bibi Amro, the daughter of the Sikh Guru Angad, singing a hymn by Guru Nanak.
+Amro had been acquainted with Amar Das through her in-laws, whom Amar Das was related to (Amro was married to the son of Amar Das' brother).
 He learned from her about Guru Angad, and with her help met the second Guru of Sikhism and adopted him as his spiritual Guru who was much younger than his own age.

+Service of Guru Angad

-He is famous in the Sikh tradition for his relentless service to Guru Angad, with legends about waking up in the early hours and fetching water for his Guru's bath, cleaning and cooking for the volunteers with the Guru, as well devoting much time to meditation and prayers in the morning and evening.
+Amar Das is famous in the Sikh tradition for his relentless service to Guru Angad, with legends about waking up in the early hours and fetching water for his Guru's bath, cleaning and cooking for the volunteers with the Guru, as well devoting much time to meditation and prayers in the morning and evening.

+Due to his selfless devotion to the second guru, Angad nominated Amar Das as his spiritual successor on 29 March 1552.

 Guruship

-After eleven years most devoted service of the Guru and the sangats, Amar Das was nominated the third guru.
-Guru Amar Das moved to Goindwal situated not far away from Khadur on the bank of river Beas on the high road to Lahore, about 8 kilometres from Kapurthala and 45 kms. from Amritsar.
-He did so to avoid the pending conflict with Guru Angad's sons who had not approved of their supersession.
-Even at Goindwal he was harassed by one of the sons named Datu.
+After eleven years most devoted service of Guru Angad and the sangats, Amar Das was nominated the third guru.
+Amar Das moved to Goindwal situated not far away from Khadur on the bank of river Beas on the high road to Lahore, about 8 kilometres from Kapurthala and 45 kms. from Amritsar.
+He did so to avoid the pending conflict with Angad's sons who had not approved of their supersession.
+Even at Goindwal he was harassed by Angad's son Datu.
 He went to Goindwal and said: "Only yesterday thou wert a water-carrier in our house, and today thou sittest as a Guru.
 "Saying this he kicked the Guru off his seat.
-The Guru humbly said: "O great king, pardon me.
+Amar Das humbly said: "O great king, pardon me.
 Thou must have hurt thy foot."
-The Guru retired from Goindwal and hid himself in a house at Basarke, his home village.
+Amar Das retired from Goindwal and hid himself in a house at Basarke, his home village.
 Datu set himself up as the Guru.
 Amar Das was persuaded by Baba Buddha to return, and Datu, finding no following, went back to Khadur.